laopaoerdudu/Algorithm/README.md

 ---

-Please check the `test` folder source code and run it on local.
+Please check the `app/src/test` folder source code and run it on local.

 ### Supplement